Hands of a guy on laptop keyboard

 In Sofia, I also had the chance to discuss the future of diplomatic training with Tanya Mihaylova, creative leader of the Bulgarian Institute of Diplomacy, and her team.
 We focused on how the preparation of diplomats for the AI era demands new knowledge and skills and, more importantly, new teaching methods.

-For example, diplomats can learn about patterns and probability, the conceptual foundation of AI, through national flags which are part of their visual space in New York, Geneva, Brussels and other diplomatic centers.
+For example, diplomats can learn about patterns and probability, the conceptual foundation of AI, through national flags which are part of their visual space in New York, Geneva, Brussels, and other diplomatic centers.

-Cover of the book 'Understanding AI through National Flags'
+The image shows the cover of the book 'Understanding AI through National Flags'

 Another effective teaching method is Diplo’s AI Apprenticeship program as hands-on learning—where diplomats gain a deeper understanding of AI by developing practical tools and applications.